 - Do you have any potential conflicts of interest?

-If you are unable to review for any of these reasons please reply promptly to the invitation e-mail in order to for another reviewer to be appointed.
+If you are unable to review for any of these reasons, please reply promptly to the invitation e-mail in order to allow another reviewer to be appointed.

 - Please attempt to complete your review within the provided deadline.
-If you will not be able to complete your review in time, please contact the Editorial Office.
+If you are not able to complete your review in time, please contact the Editorial Office.

 - A well-organised, detailed, thoughtful review will often be passed on to the authors.

 - Make your review as objective and evidence-based as possible.
-Perform a literature search on the topic in order to familiarise yourself with the current literature on the topic (OVID, Google Scholar and PubMed, at least).
+Perform a literature search on the topic to familiarise yourself with the current literature on the subject (OVID, Google Scholar and PubMed, at least).

 - Do not spend a lot of time correcting language, grammar or spelling.
 If errors in these areas interfere with the overall message, make a general comment to this effect.
 If a specific error confuses a point, make a specific comment.